Deepak42074/vsdsram_sky130/README.md

 ![](https://github.com/Deepak42074/VSD_SRAM/blob/main/SimulationWaveforms/Prelayout/Readsnm.png)

-On drawing the square of largest size we get
+ On drawing the square of largest size we get below value.
  Read SNM = 0.42V

 **3. Write SNM**

 The minimum voltage required to feed new value into the sram cell is kown as write margin.

 **Circuit Diagram :**